hesa/licomp/README.md

 <a name="licomp-concepts-modification"></a>
 ## Modification

+Used for specifying whether or not you have nodified the licensed component.

+The following modifications are supported:
 * `modified` - you have made modifications to the licensed component
 * `unmodified`- you have not made any modifications to the licensed component